 The original GapFill algorithm uses a solution procedure which implicitly assumes that the model contains implicit sinks for all compounds.
-This means that even with the reactions proposed by GapFill the model may need to produce compounds that cannot be used anywhere.
-The implicit sinks can be disabled with the --no-implicit-sinks option.
+This means that even with the reactions proposed by GapFill the model may need to produce

 FastGapFill (fastgapfill)

 The FastGapFill algorithm tries to reconstruct a flux consistent model (i.e. a model where every reaction takes a nonzero flux for at least one solutions).
 This is done by extending the model with reactions from the reaction database and trying to find a minimal subset that is flux consistent.
 The solution is approximate [Thiele14].